srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 ##### Step 4.
 Schedule and run R scripts using cronR package:

 Install cronR package to generate the task scheduler in R Studio Server.
-Use the add in to automate any scripts in the virtual machine instance.
+Use the add-in to automate any scripts in the virtual machine instance.

 ```
 install.packages("cronR")